sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     - ~~Compared with Prim's we *don't need it to be incident* with one edge among $\{e_1,\cdots,e_k\}$ (The book proof of prim's has one [too strong condition][Prim_find_incident_edge])~~
       ~~so the problem ~~
       This proof is almost same as Prims's 3rd proof (because these 2 algorithms are almost same) above where $S$ is one special case of $S_{k+1}$.
+- [ ] 33
+  - Assume we have one spanning tree $T$ which doesn't have $w$ which is the maximum weight edge in the circuit $C$.
+    Then as exercise 11.4-56 shows, we can transform to one spanning tree $T'=T+\{w\}-\{e\},e\in C,e\neq w$ which must have one greater weight sum.
+    This implies having $w$ won't construct one MST.
+    - TODO the above process may not construct all spanning trees containing such one edge $w$.
+  - see the ans
+    - Here $uv$ is one cut edge,
+      so by [cut_edge_2_components], we have can partition vertices into $V_{1,2}$.
+      - > At some point this path must jump from the component of T−e containing u to the component of T−e containing v, say using edge f
+        See [circuit_connect_components] and the related notice.
+    - This is one variant of 11.4-55
+      We are transforming the graph $T_1$ with the maximum edge $e_1$ to one graph $T'$ without $e_1$ which may be not $T_2$.
+      Since $e_2\in C$ where $C$ is *one circuit "containing e1"*, we are finished.
+    - "smaller" to construct the contradiction with the assumption "minimum" implies we need "distinct edge weights" (at least for this used cycle).
+- [ ] 35
+  - > doing so does not disconnect the graph implies in ont circuit.
+So we can use 33.
+  - > because the algorithm never disconnects the graph and upon termination there can be no more simple circuits We can also think as the following: This graph start with [edge number $\ge n-1$][minimum_edge_number_connected_graph] and decrease 1 edge one time, so must terminate with $n-1$ edges.
+  - IMHO this is the reverse process of Kruskal's algorithm from the maximum weight to the minimum where both ends with no circuits.
 # miscs with sympy usage
 - use `apart` for the Partial fraction decomposition
 - use `rational_algorithm` for finding the coefficient for rational generating function like $\frac{p(x)}{q(x)}$